Phase Defined: A time frame in a kid’s life when you can leverage distinctive opportunities to influence their future.

 Read Their Mind…

-So students in the four phases of high school will believe they can win.
+So kids in the three phases of elementary will believe they can win.

 - Know what can be expected of them and know how they think so they will hear what you say and know what to do.

-- BIG IDEA: High schoolers think like a philosophers.
+- BIG IDEA: Elementary-aged kids think like a scientist.

 Discover Their World…

-So students in the four phases of high school will feel they belong.
+So kids in the three phases of elementary will feel they belong.